-Melora Cybul is a consultant with AMS Planning & Research.
+Melora Cybul is a senior consultant with AMS Planning & Research.

 Since joining the AMS team in 2015, she has worked on over 30 projects in facilities and business planning, operations assessment, program design, and industry research.

 Melora has worked with organizations across the country to explore the feasibility, form, and function of new, renovated or expanded cultural facilities, including Auburn and Fresno State Universities, the Kennedy Center for the Performing Arts, the Mann Center for the Performing Arts, and City of Elk Grove, California.
 She enables clients to define or re-think success for their communities by synthesizing stakeholder input, mapping cultural assets, analyzing historical trends, and modeling scenarios given programmatic aspirations or potential capital investment.